 Do you have crooked or stained teeth and feel those conditions have a negative impact on your overall appearance?
-If this is the case, it’s time to talk to the dentists at the Washington Center for Cosmetic Dentistry about porcelain veneers.
+If this is the case, it’s time to talk to the dentists at the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry about porcelain veneers.
 Often referred to as dental porcelain laminates or dental veneers, these tooth-colored shells are extremely thin and are custom-made to match the individual’s tooth and to address their specific issue.
 The wafer-thin shell bonds to the front of the tooth to change its shape, color, length or size.

 What are Porcelain Veneers?

 Porcelain veneers, also known as porcelain laminates, are our specialty.
 Porcelain veneers are thin shells of ceramic that bond directly to the front surfaces of the teeth.
 They are an ideal choice for improving your smile and have become increasingly popular due to their conservative approach and versatility.
 With veneers as an alternative, there is no reason to put up with gaps between your teeth, teeth that are stained, badly shaped or crooked.
 A veneer placed on top of your teeth can mask these maladies, simply and quickly, to help you achieve a beautiful smile!

 Will They Look Like Normal Teeth?

 When bonded to the teeth, our ultra-thin porcelain veneers are radiant, natural and beautiful and highly resistant to coffee, tea, or even cigarette stains.
 For strength and appearance, their resemblance to healthy, white tooth enamel is unsurpassed by other restorative options.
 Because they are thin, light can shine through them, and they take on the natural color of the underlying tooth.